HMS Jupiter (1778): Service history

 On 20 October 1778, Jupiter, together with the frigate Medea fought an indecisive action with the 64-gun French Triton.
 Jupiter lost 3 killed with 7 men wounded.
 On 1 April 1779, under the command of Francis Reynolds, Jupiter assisted Delight after Delight captured the French 20-gun privateer Jean Bart.

 On 2 October 1779, Jupiter captured two French cutters, each of 14 guns and 120 men.
 The Royal Navy took both into service essentially under their existing names.
-One was Mutin, under the command of Chevalier de Roquefeiul.
+One was Mutin, under the command of Chevalier de Roquefeuil.
 She was pierced for 16 guns but carried 14, either 4 or 6-pounders.
 The other was Pilote, under the command of Chevalier de Clonard.
 She carried the same armament as Mutine (or Mutin).
 The cutters surrendered after an engagement that left Mutin dismasted.
 Jupiter shared the prize money with HMS Glory and Apollo, Crescent, and Milford.
 Jupiter fought at the battle of Porto Praya in 1781.

 On 28 March 1795, Princess Caroline of Brunswick and James Harris, 1st Earl of Malmesbury left Cuxhaven on the Jupiter en route to London.
 Delayed by poor weather, they arrived a week later, on Easter Sunday, 5 April.

 Jupiter fought at the Battle of Muizenberg in 1795, winning the battle honour 'Cape of Good Hope' for the latter.
 In 1799 Jupiter battled a French frigate in the aftermath of the Battle of Algoa Bay.